 • Ability to work both independently and in collaboration with diverse stakeholders

-• While formal training in development, arts administration or the equivalent can also be a plus, relevant experience and intent to develop in this field are more important.
+- While formal training in arts administration can be a plus, relevant experience and intent to develop in this field are more important.

-Hours: Schedule is 40 hours/week, including regular meetings with Executive Director and staff in our Brooklyn office.
+Schedule is 32-40 hours/week, to be negotiated with candidate.
 This position also includes attendance at some performances on weekday evenings.
-TONYC values flexibility; staff can work from home up to one day per week as appropriate.
+TONYC values flexibility; staff can work from home up to one day per week, as appropriate.

-Salary and benefits: Salary range is $55K-60K based on experience.
-Great benefits including 4 weeks vacation and employee-sponsored health plan inclusive of family members.
-We also offer staff the opportunity to train in Theatre of the Oppressed for free, and access other professional development opportunities.
+• Benefits include generous vacation time and employee-sponsored health and dental plans (inclusive of family members).
+We also offer staff the opportunity to train in Theatre of the Oppressed and access other professional development opportunities.